Chinese Soviet Republic: Silver dollars

 The predominant currency produced by the Central Mint was the silver dollar.
 Unlike the bills and copper coins, the silver dollars had no communist symbols; they were a copy of silver dollars produced by other mints in China (including the popular coin with the head of Yuan Shikai and the eagle silver dollar of the Mexican peso).
 This, and the fact that the coin was made of silver, enabled them to be circulated in the rest of China; thus, it was the currency of choice.

 When the Chinese Red Army's First Front began its Long March in October 1934, the Communist bank was part of the retreating force; fourteen bank employees, over a hundred coolies and a company of soldiers escorted them with the money and mint machinery.
 An important duty of the bank was, when the Chinese Red Army stayed in a location for longer than a day, to have the local populace exchange Communist paper bills and copper coins for currency used in the nationalist-controlled regions to avoid prosecution by the nationalists after the Communists left.
 The Zunyi Conference decided that carrying the entire bank on the march was impractical, and on 29 January 1935, at Tucheng (土城) the bank employees burned all Communist paper bills and destroyed the mint machinery.
 By the end of the Long March in October 1935, only eight of the original fourteen employees were left; the other six had died along the way.

 Taxation

 In November 1931, the National Tax Bureau was founded.
 In 2002, the original building was renovated for the public.

 Postage stamps

 The Directorate General of Chinese Soviet Posts was founded in Ruijin on 1 May 1932.
 The first stamps were designed by Huang Yaguang and printed lithographically by the Printing House of the Ministry of Finance in Ruijin.
 White paper or newspaper was used.
 They were imperforate, and denominated in the Chinese Soviet silver-dollar currency.
 They are fairly rare, and sought after by collectors.
 There are also many forgeries and bogus issues imitating early stamps from the Communist areas.

 Media

-On 11 December 1931, the CSR government established its official newspaper, Red China.
+On 11 December 1931, the CSR government established its official newspaper, Red China, a forerunner to the People's Daily and Xinhua News Agency.